Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 #include <cpp-sort/utility/sorted_iterators.h>
 ```

-`utility::sorted_iterators` is a function object that takes a sorter and returns a new function object.
+`utility::sorted_iterators` is a function object that takes a sorter and returns a new function object that follows the *unified sorting interface*.
 This new function object accepts a collection and returns an `std::vector` containing iterators to the passed collection in a sorted order.
-It is designed like a [sorter adapter][sorter-adapters] and as such supports the whole gamut of parameters provided by [`sorter_facade`][sorter-facade].

 ```cpp
 std::list<int> li = { 6, 4, 2, 1, 8, 7, 0, 9, 5, 3 };